-Maya and Eddy James provide an overview of a new St Thomas’ community project offering help to those in need during the coronavirus crisis
+Maya and Eddy James provide an overview of the St Thomas’ community project which concluded on July 22nd.

 It’s often said that we are all in the same boat when it comes to the coronavirus crisis.
 But that isn’t really true.
 While we are all weathering the same storm, we are in a number of different boats.

 Some of our vessels are large, luxurious and relatively safe.
 Things may be tough for us but we’re unlikely to slip beneath the waves.
 Other vessels are small and barely seaworthy.
 They are being battered by the storm, their occupants clinging on for dear life.
 It is these people that we have been called to help during these difficult times, throwing them a life line and offering them sanctuary in our haven of hope while we wait for the seas to become calm once more.

 Grove’s Groceries was established in the early weeks of lockdown with the aim of providing food parcels to those in our local community most in need.
 Working with Haxby Road and Park Grove Primary Schools, both of which are in our parish, we have identified twenty families in extreme need.
 Many rely on free school meals to ensure their children are well fed and

 are struggling while schools are closed.
 Others have seen a sudden drop in their incomes as parents find themselves out of work or have seen outgoings rise significantly as members of their wider family have moved in with them.

 Each of these families receives a large food parcel from us once every two weeks.
 They also receive a children’s activity pack and a simple recipe that they can use to cook a wholesome meal using some of the ingredients provided.

 We also provide smaller weekly food bags to many others in our local community including elderly and other isolated members of our church family who might otherwise feel forgotten in a world where so much social interaction suddenly takes places online.
 We’ve even been able to send people beautiful bunches of flowers that would otherwise been thrown away as they were past their sell by date!